JohnCremona/CMFs/PostgresSchema.md

 Column | Type | Notes
 -------|------|------
-orbit_label | text | character orbit label N.a, where N is the modulus and a is the orbit index (currently not base26 encoded, this should really be fixed!) orbit_index | smallint | Index in the list of traces down to Q of the values of all characters of modulus N modulus | integer
+label | text | character orbit label N.a, where N is the modulus and a is the orbit index base 26 encoded orbit_label | text | character orbit label N.a, where N is the modulus and a is the orbit index (currently not base26 encoded, this should really be fixed!) orbit_index | smallint | Index in the list of traces down to Q of the values of all characters of modulus N modulus | integer